Press ESC to close

-Difference Between A.C.
-And D.C.
+Difference Between A.C. and D.C.

 Alternating Current (A.C.)